Table of Contents

 A recent study by The National Health and Medical Research Council (NHMRC’s) regarding the safety and effectiveness of Water Fluoridation concluded that fluoridation provides a safe and efficient method of reducing tooth decay.

-As a result of its benefits for adults and children, Water Fluoridation has been campaigned internationally by recognised organisations in Australia and worldwide.
+Because of its benefits for adults and children, Water Fluoridation has been campaigned internationally by recognised organisations in Australia and worldwide.

 How do I treat fluorosis, or what can a dentist near me do to treat fluorosis?